collective/collective.microdata.event/README.rst

 Introduction
 ============

-Installing this package will override default event view of your Plone site.
+Install this package and get an alternative version of event view in your Plone site.
 Changes are minimal, just to add basic HTML 5 `microdata`__ information, taken from `schema.org`__ specification.

 __ http://en.wikipedia.org/wiki/Microdata_%28HTML%29
 __ http://www.schema.org/Event

+Microdata available in Web pages can be used from search engines, enhancing the quality of information indexed.

 Details
 =======